Kh4aled314/ics202-Lab-Project/README.md

 * Severity is from 1 to 5, where 5 is most urgent
 * The system prints status messages for success and failure cases

-## License

-No license file is present in the repository.